-Popular songs recommended for nursery school sports days!
-A roundup of classic crowd-pleasers and the latest hits
+Popular songs recommended for nursery and kindergarten sports days!
+A collection of classic and latest tracks to liven up the event

 The preschool sports day is a once-a-year event that the children really look forward to!
 And you can’t do without BGM to boost the excitement!
 Upbeat music makes the competitions and dances even more fun, and it brightens the mood of both the children and the cheering adults.